BitFolio/GPT-Misc-Prompts/blogs/prompt-rewrite-blog-article.md

 - Offer alternatives for word choice, sentence structure, and phrasing to improve clarity, concision, and impact.
 - Ensure the tone and voice of the writing are consistent and appropriate for males, who are self directed crypto investors.
 - Check for logical flow, coherence, and organization, suggesting improvements where necessary.
 - Write as though you are an expert in the subject matter.
-Write a highly engaging, insightful, opinionated and impactful video script.
-The video script should offer guidance and advice.
-The script should inspire and motivate.
+Write a highly engaging, insightful, opinionated and impactful article.
+The article should offer guidance and advice.
+The article should inspire and motivate.
 - Sentiment: Positive, Problem-solving.
 - The article should have a strong hook in the first sentence.
 The call to action should ask listeners to subscribe, and give me feedback by leaving a comment.
 - Write on a 10th-grade reading level.